JackSzwergold/Cheat-Sheets/content/VirtualBox - SMB and Netatalk Filesharing Items.md

 Template: index
 ---

-## VirtualBox - SMB and Netatalk Filesharing Items

-By Jack Szwergold

 ### SMB (Samba) installation setup on a VirtualBox guest OS.

  Install the SMB (Samba) and related items: